 Compare that to blueberries and apples, which are both around 15% lower.

-At a university in Taiwan, they tested rats on a high fat diet meant to mimic NAFLD.
+At a university in Taiwan, they tested rats on a high fat diet meant to mimic non-alcoholic fatty liver disease (NAFLD).
 When the rats were given the fruit, it appeared to have a protective effect on their livers.
 (3)